Oklahoma vs. Baylor NCAA Football Odds, Plays and Insights | November 13, 2021

 Baylor Stats and Trends

-- In Baylor's nine games this year, it has six wins against the spread.
+- Baylor has played nine games, with six wins against the spread.

-- The Bears have been underdogs by 5.5 points or more once this year and covered the spread.
+- The Bears covered the spread in their only game when underdogs by 5.5 points or more.

-- Baylor's games this season have hit the over on six of nine set point totals (66.7%).
+- Baylor's games this year have hit the over six times in nine opportunities (66.7%).

-- Baylor is 6-2 against the spread and 7-1 overall in games when it scores more than 24.2 points.
+- Baylor is 6-2 against the spread and 7-1 overall in games when it puts up more than 24.2 points.

 - The Bears have nine giveaways this season, while the Sooners have 15 takeaways .